tucna/Autokemp/README.md

 - Game data are loaded from the external files.
 - There is a minimap, several objects to place and easy way how to extend its list.
 - The game supports scrolling.
-- Maps are saved in my original format which is by coincidence quite similar to `RLE`.

 # Screenshots
 <p align="center">